 Sir Richard described the paintings in the Music Room as his 'fancy pictures'.
 The painting above the fireplace is St. Peter's Basilica, Rome.
 Horace Walpole saw the picture when he visited Stourhead in 1762 and attributed it to Giovanni Paolo Panini.
 In fact he was wrong it is a copy by Francis Harding.

 Sir Richard lost his beloved wife Hester soon after the birth of their second son, who also died.
 A month later he lost his grandfather.
-He fled to Europe in his grief leaving his first son in the care of staff and a governess.
+He fled to Europe in his grief leaving his first son, Henry, in the care of staff and a governess.
 He returned after two years, but found that his father was very ill.
 He later wrote in his journal that 'the joy at seeing my son was counter balanced by the decline of my father and his death'.
 His father's death sent him back to Europe for a further 4 years.
 One does wonder about his poor son, who saw his father only once for a short period during the 6 years.
 You can see his son on the first portrait in the entrance hall.

 The Regency library via wikipedia